Immerse yourself in our sumptuous galleries, which showcase the best of decorative art, design, fashion and style.

-Discover various textile making techniques used through the ages from thousands of years ago to modern times.
+Discover various textile making techniques used through the ages of thousands of years ago to modern times.

-Galleries: Early People, Kingdom of the Scots, Fashion and Style, Art of Living, Scotland Transformed, Design for Living and Hawthornden Court.
+Galleries: Early People, Kingdom of the Scots, Fashion and Style, Art of Living, Scotland Transformed, Design for Living, Hawthornden Court

 Discover the history and development of jewellery through the ages, from Scotland's first people to the present day.

-Galleries: Early People, Kingdom of the Scots, Scotland Transformed and Industry and Empire.
+Galleries: Early People, Kingdom of the Scots, Scotland Transformed, Industry and Empire

 Explore the art objects on the top floor of the original museum building, aiming to enthral the visitor with the splendour of the museum’s art collection.

-Galleries: Art of Living, Design for Living and Sculpture Gallery
+Galleries: Art of Living, Design for Living, Traditions in Sculpture

 Discover some of the highlights of our Art, Design and Fashion galleries, including works by Phoebe Traquair, Charles Rennie Mackintosh, Eduardo Paolozzi and Pablo Picasso.